Below you should see a PDF file embeded on the page through an IFRAME:

 Save time!
 Search once for your topic in dozens of research databases.

-An online service of American Anthropological Association (AAA), AnthroSource offers access to more than 100 years of anthropological knowledge.
-It consists of a digital searchable database containing the past, present and future AAA publications.
+This digital searchable database contains the past, present and future AAA publications.
 There are more than 250,000 articles from AAA journals, newsletters, bulletins and monographs including American Anthropologist, American Ethnologist, Anthropology and Education Quarterly, and Medical Anthropology Quarterly.

 See the full list of journals covered at http://www.anthrosource.net/Journals.aspx.